tjx666/view-github-repository/README.md

 ### view github repository (package.json)

 This command will load all the module names from package.json exists in workspace root path.

+## 🧡 Backers

+Thanks to `JiangShiqi` for designing the extension's logo.